QARANC.co.uk Find Extra Work

 The History Of The Princess Mary's Hospital

-Akrotiri Hospital There has been British Forces stationed in Cyprus since 1956.
+There has been British Forces stationed in Cyprus since 1956.
 The first hospital at RAF Akrotiri opened on the 9 February 1957.
 It was a temporarily hospital made from prefabricated material and tested the resourcefulness of the doctors and nurses.
 The camp, the airfield and the airport was still under construction and it was not for another six years that a permanent proper hospital would be built.
 The site of the first hospital is now married quarters and can be traced to Duke Street and Harding Avenue.

 The photo above is of the new RAF Akrotiri hospital and was taken in the late 1990s.

 TPMH RAF Akrotiri In 1961 it was decided to build a permanent hospital in Cyprus for military personnel and their families.
 The Cape Zevgari area was set aside for this purpose and was later joined by a golf course!
 It is about three miles from the main camp and accommodation.
-QA's stationed at RAF Akrotiri can get driven to and from the hospital by organised transport or can cycle or drive to the camp and claim mileage.
+QA's stationed at RAF Akrotiri could get driven to and from the hospital by organised transport or could cycle or drive to the camp and claim mileage.

 In his book Pole to Pole Michael Palin describes his visit to Limassol and RAF Akrotiri where he was the guest of the Commander of the British Forces in Cyprus and met his Sudanese butler Ahmed.
 He states that the British Sovereign Area was restricted to 99 miles because 100 miles would have constituted an occupation.